Kansas Solar Panels

 Kansas Solar Incentives

-Kansas homeowners can take advantage of several solar incentives in Kansas — including property tax exemptions, net metering credits, and battery storage tax credits — to help reduce the overall cost of going solar.
+Kansas homeowners can take advantage of several solar incentives in Kansas — including property tax exemptions, net metering credits, and battery storage programs — to help reduce the cost of going solar.

-The federal residential solar tax credit was eliminated by the Big Beautiful Bill.
+Note that the federal residential solar tax credit was eliminated in 2025.
 State and local incentives still apply.
-With a LightReach lease, Palmetto handles the commercial tax credit and passes savings through via lower monthly payments.
+With a Palmetto LightReach lease, Palmetto handles the commercial tax credit and passes savings through via lower monthly payments.

 | Incentive | Type | Description | Source |